Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Related Work

+In this section, we discuss prior research done on optimizing distributed ML models, overlapping computation with CPU-initiated inter-node and DMA-assisted intra-node communication.
+We also discuss previous work on GPU-initiated communication.

+T3{~\cite{T3}} proposes hardware track and trigger mechanisms to detect GPU stores and initiate intra-node DMA communication to overlap it with computation.
+While this work aims to achieve communication-computation overlap, it requires hardware modifications to track GPU stores using a new widget invisible to programmers that can be difficult to debug.
+In contrast, our approach requires no hardware changes and has been implemented in commercially available frameworks.

 Wang et. al~\cite{google_shard_overlap} propose decomposing the original collective communication and its dependent computation into smaller pieces.
 The communication of an individual data shard can be overlapped with the computation of another.
 Our approach is conceptually similar to this as both aim at overlapping communication of a portion of data with the computation of another.
-However, unlike us, the approach proposed in ~\cite{google_shard_overlap} will result in higher number of kernel invocations where each sharded kernel is smaller than the original one.
-For the use case considered in ~\cite{google_shard_overlap}, the sharded kernels (corresponding to individual data shard) are sufficiently large to amortize the kernel invocation overhead but this is not always the case~\cite{meta_dlrm_neo}.
-Further, their approach uses CPU resources to manage and schedule the sharded kernels and requires additional operations to combine the individual partial results.
-Our approach uses GPU-initiated networking to eliminate CPU resources for communication and leverages the application compute distribution across WGs to hide communication without requiring additional computation to merge results.
+However, unlike us, Wang et al.'s approach will result in a higher number of kernel invocations where each sharded kernel is smaller than the original one.
+For their use case ~\cite{google_shard_overlap}, the sharded kernels are sufficiently large to amortize the kernel invocation overhead but this is not always the case~\cite{meta_dlrm_neo}.
+Further, their approach requires additional operations to combine the individual partial results.
+Jangda et. al~\cite{coconet} also proposes similar optimizations but they use a new domain-specific language to express ML programs in the form of computation and communication operations.
+Our approach instead uses GPU-initiated networking integrated within existing ML frameworks, to hide communication without requiring additional kernel launches, and computations.

+Mudigere et al.~\cite{meta_dlrm_neo} proposed Neo system to improve distributed DLRM execution.
+This system employs 4D parallelism strategy (table-wise, row-wise, column-wise, and data parallelism) for distributing embedding computations evenly across GPUs.
+Furthermore, they fuse compute kernels to minimize kernel-launch overheads and memory requirements, and employ software-managed caching to leverage hardware memory hierarchy.
+However, in this paper, we try to address the large All-to-All communication latency exposed in distributed DLRM training by fusing and overlapping All-to-All with embedding operations.

-Wang et. al.~\cite{gnn_nvshmem} propose using GPU-initiated networking to hide remote memory access latency in GNNs.
-While this work uses GPU-initiated communication, it focuses on optimizing irregular communication by interleaving and pipelining local neighbor aggregation with remote neighbour access.
-Their work targets a different problem than that addressed in this paper and thus require completely different optimizations and implementation.
+Wang et. al.~\cite{gnn_nvshmem} propose using GPU-initiated networking to hide remote access latency in GNNs.
+While this work uses GPU-initiated communication, it focuses on optimizing irregular communication by interleaving local neighbor aggregation with remote neighbour access.
+Their work targets a different problem than that addressed in this paper and requires a completely different implementation.